MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-predict-default.md

 ### data

 a data frame or an RxXdfData data source object to be used for predictions.
+If a Spark compute context is being used, this argument may also be an RxHiveData, RxOrcData, RxParquetData or RxSparkDataFrame object or a Spark data frame object from pyspark.sql.DataFrame.

 ### output_data

-a character string specifying the output ‘.xdf’ file, a RxXdfData object, RxTextData object, a RxOdbcData data source, or a RxSqlServerDta data source to store predictions.
+a character string specifying the output ‘.xdf’ file, a RxXdfData object, RxTextData object, a RxOdbcData data source, or a RxSqlServerData data source to store predictions.

 ### compute_standard_errors